cdransf/cd-11ty/src/pages/uses.md

 <h3>macOS + iOS</h3>

+- [Orion](https://kagi.com/orion/): Kagi's Webkit-based browser.
+It's fast, has a built in ad-blocker and works with their search engine.
 - [Bear](https://bear.app): native, fast and flexible — it's a breeze to use across Apple's ecosystem.
 - [Doppler](https://brushedtype.com/doppler): a beautiful, simple native music player that supports scrobbling to Last.fm.
 - [Mona](https://mastodon.social/@MonaApp): an extremely customizable and yet easy to use Mastodon client.
 It's reliable and syncs well across devices.